rhine3/pink-berries/data-guide.md

 # `single-berry-metagenomes/`

-DNA was extracted from individual berries and sequenced on the Illumina Miseq
+DNA extracted from individual berries and sequenced on the Illumina Miseq (accurate short-read).

-Samples are numbered Lizzy 1 - Lizzy 10, but only a handful were sequenced
+Samples are numbered Lizzy 1 - Lizzy 10, but only a handful were sequenced.

 Samples were sequenced on two separate miseq runs.

-Some samples were sequenced twice to increase coverage

-combined-runs/ folder adds together reads for samples that were run twice.
-Single run samples are found in either miseq1 or miseq2 folder
+Some samples (Lizzy 2 and Lizzy 5) were sequenced twice to increase coverage, found in the `combined-runs/` folder.
+Single run samples are found in either `miseq1` folder (Lizzy 2, Lizzy 3, and Lizzy 5) or `miseq2` folder (Lizzy 2, Lizzy 5, Lizzy 9).

 * `combined-runs/`
   Reads (not assembled?) from two berries: Lizzy 2 and Lizzy 5.